ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 # Security Considerations

-## Deprecate broken cryptographic algorithms
+## Broken cryptographic algorithms

 Cryptographic algorithms are supposed to provide a proof of integrity usable eg. in signatures.

-To discourage mistakes, this spec deprecates broken-cryptographic algorithms like `MD5` and `SHA-1`.
+To discourage mistakes, this spec explicits that broken-cryptographic algorithms like `MD5` and `SHA-1` are NOT RECOMMENDED.

 Non cryptographic digest-algoritms (eg. `UNIXsum`) are retained for other use cases, like end-to-end integrity over multiple hops: